×

 Get automated notifications whenever a worrisome comment pops up

 Set up email alerts for any “red flag” keywords appearing in comments on your social media organic content and ads.
-Automatically delete spammy and inappropriate content.
+Automatically delete spammy and inappropriate content – with an all-in-one social media tool.

 Try NapoleonCat for free